 Adult ICU

-- SpO2: a mix of reusable clips for stable patients and disposable adhesive sensors for patients with skin concerns or hand edema.
+- SpO₂: reusable clips or disposable adhesive sensors selected according to patient size, skin condition, perfusion, intended duration, and local protocol.
 The reusable M1191A compatible is the workhorse.

-- ECG: 5-lead reusable trunk cable with leadwires; disposable electrodes for daily change.
+- ECG: 5-lead reusable trunk cable with leadwires; disposable electrodes replaced according to the product instructions and local protocol.

 - NIBP: reusable cuffs in adult and large-adult sizes; quick-connect hoses.

-- IBP: single-use transducer sets are standard for infection-control reasons.
+- IBP: single-use transducer sets are commonly selected where required by the facility's infection-control protocol.

 NICU